zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 #### Responsibilities

-- **Product knowledge:** Have working knowledge of your [group][product-hierarchy].
+- **Product knowledge:** Have working knowledge of your [group](/handbook/product/categories/#hierarchy).
 - **Research:** Conduct [solution validation](http://about.gitlab.com/handbook/product-development-flow/#validation-phase-4-solution-validation) and incorporate insights into design decisions to fulfill user and business needs.
 - **Deliverables:** Create deliverables for your group (for example: JTBD, UX Scorecards, competitive evaluations, user flows, low fidelity wireframes, high fidelity mockups, prototypes, and so on) that solve real user problems through the user experience.
 - **Communication:** Communicate UX activities to the department, your group, and other team members using clear language that simplifies complexity.
 - **Usability:** Proactively identify both small and large usability issues within your group.
 - **Iteration:** Practice design iteration within the [validation track](http://about.gitlab.com/handbook/product-development-flow/#validation-track) and take part in the [monthly release process](http://about.gitlab.com/handbook/engineering/workflow/#product-development-timeline) by [breaking down the designs](http://about.gitlab.com/handbook/product/ux/product-designer/#ideate-and-iterate) to fit the release cadence of your group.
 [Review and approve merge requests](http://about.gitlab.com/handbook/product/ux/product-designer/mr-reviews/) submitted by developers within the [build track](http://about.gitlab.com/handbook/product-development-flow/#build-track).
-- **Design system:** Actively contribute to the [Pajamas Design System][pajamas] by keeping design components available and up to date in design and prototyping tools, and ensuring that components fit together visually and functionally.
+- **Design system:** Actively contribute to the [Pajamas Design System](https://design.gitlab.com) by keeping design components available and up to date in design and prototyping tools, and ensuring that components fit together visually and functionally.
 - **UI copy:** Collaborate closely with a technical writer on microcopy and documentation suggestions.
 - **Design reviews:** Participate in [Design Reviews](http://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews), giving and receiving feedback in an appropriate way.
-- **Deferred UX:** Understand [deferred UX][deferred-ux] and make recommendations to address it in your group.
+- **Deferred UX:** Understand [deferred UX](/handbook/product/ux/performance-indicators/#deferred-ux) and make recommendations to address it in your group.
 - **Recruiting:** Evaluate case studies during the product designer candidate interview process and interview product manager candidates.

 #### Requirements